XpiritBV/vslive-docker-handson/03. Build a new Container Image/readme.md

 exit
 ```

-- If everythin went well, the file you created earlier is now part if the new container
+- If everything went well, the file you created earlier is now part if the new container

 ### Using the Docker build file
-- On your command line ensure you are in the folder 02.
+- On your command line ensure you are in the folder 03.
 Build a new Container Image,  that contains Docker file (Dockerfile)
 - Build the Docker image from the Dockerfile
 - Find all images on your machines
 - Find the running container ID